 Champlevé is an enamelling technique made by the process, in which cells are carved into the surface of a metal object, and filled with vitreous enamel.
 The recessions in metal is then fired until the enamel fills the cell, after cooling the surface of the object is polished.
 The uncarved portions of the original surface remain visible as a frame for the enamel designs.

-There are several ways to achieve this recession in the metal.
+There are several ways to achieve the technique of Champleve.
 And as most enameling projects the metals used are commonly copper, brass, gold, and silver.
 Each has the same properties of enameling as in any other enameling technique, it is just the preparation of the metal that is different.
 One can carve or grave out the recessions.
 Without engraving skills an enamelist can apply asphaltum varnish to the metal that is designed to be left as the positive space.
 And place the metal of copper and sterling silver or fine silver in sulfuric acid and the acid will slowly remove the un-wanted metal.
 Leaving a recession to place enamels.

 Some enamelist use the process of depleting two sheets of sterling silver with the use of heating to 800 degrees and dipping in a pickle bath, repeated time to create a fine silver surface.
 This allows the artist to fuse the two sheets together.
 The top sheet prior to fusing is saw pierced out in a desired design.
 Again the negative space is left to enamel.

 Here are a couple of excellent samples of champleve enamelist!